 “Hunger Strike” puts guilt, conscience, and class inequality right in the spotlight.
 It’s a song about knowing the difference between need and greed, and walking away when the cost is too high.

 The lyrics may be short, but they carry the weight of someone standing firm in a world that wants to buy them out.
-The hunger in this song isnโt for food.
-Itโs for something honest.
+The hunger in this song isn’t for food.
+It’s for something honest.

 You can listen to “Hunger Strike” on Spotify and Amazon.

-Be sure to check out more of our Song Interpretations!
+Be sure to check out more Rock Song Interpretations!